 2. They understand the latest rules

 Not only do you need to avoid the no-no’s, but you also need to engage the ways to get positive points.
 Keeping up with the latest edition of Google’s rules is key.
-First, to understand the latest rules, you need to know the basics.
+First, to understand the latest rules, you need to know the basics of SEO, including on-page optimization and link building techniques like broken link building.

 Recent rules (as of this post’s publication) can be found in the following resources: